-Basic Optional Signs Tables Drinking fountains Turf or multi-purpose lawn area Seating and benches Outdoor stage or bandstand Litter receptacles Sculpture, murals, or other public art Trees, planting and irrigation Fountains, reflecting pools, terraces, broad steps Bicycle racks Facilities for vendors, food carts, farmer's market, etc. Lighting Restrooms Circulation path to connect amenities Splash pads Play structures Community garden
+Basic Optional

+Wayfinding signage Tables

+Drinking fountains Turf or multi-purpose lawn area

+Seating and benches - ideally some movable furniture Outdoor stage or bandstand

+Litter receptacles Sculpture, mural, or other public art

+Trees, planting and irrigation Fountain, reflecting pool, terrace, broad steps

+Bicycle racks Facilities for vendors, food carts, farmer's market, etc.

+Lighting Restroom

+Circulation path to connect amenities Splash pad

+Power receptacles Play structure

+Community garden

+Integrated speakers

+Covered areas

-- Should promote and enhance place making and quality urban design, utilizing appropriate materials for durability as well as urban aesthetics. - Should integrate with and complement urban environments, providing space for people to gather, play, visit, relax, meet friends, have lunch or enjoy the community. - Orientation as related to shade, shadow, solar access, wind tunneling, and visibility from a street or activated space.
+- Should promote and enhance place making and quality urban design, utilizing appropriate materials for durability as well as urban aesthetics. - Should integrate with and complement urban environments, providing space for people to gather, play, visit, relax, meet friends, have lunch or enjoy the community. - Orientation as related to shade, shadow, solar access, wind tunneling, and visibility from a street or activated space. - Consider what and how much programming the space will include to ensure activation and safety.
+Confirm who will be responsible for the programming.

-Privately Owned Public Spaces
+Chapter 2.40 - Privately Owned Public Spaces

 Privately owned public space (POPS), also known as privately owned public open space (POPOS), are spaces dedicated to public use and enjoyment, which are owned and maintained by private property owners.
 Usable space can take many forms, and is not strictly limited to a plaza, in fact, creativity is encouraged.
-These spaces are generally subject to a Public Access Easement (PAE) that govern such public use.
+These spaces are generally subject to a Public Access Easement (PAE) that governs such public use.
 When a POPS is proposed with the intent of receiving public benefit credits (or similar), the developer must show compliance with POPS development standards.
 Any noncompliance will be documented in the district provided coordination letter.
-In addition, the district Board of Directors may review such requests, and those deemed to be non-compliant with POPS development standards may not be supported by the Board of Directors.
+In addition, the district board of directors may review such requests, and those deemed to be non-compliant with POPS development standards may not be supported by the board of directors.